AivanF/Translinguer/ReadMe.md

 # Workflow
 My typical translating process consists of these steps:

-- (Optionally) import existing raw locale files (json, ini, cfg, csv) and upload to Google Sheets
+- *Optionally: Import existing raw locale files (json, ini, cfg, csv) and upload to Google Sheets*
 - Write/update texts in a Google Sheet (with myself, friends and volunteers, or Google Translate and ChatGPT)
-- Download and parse texts from the Google Sheet
+- Download and parse source texts from the Google Sheet
-- (Optionally) Save into local cache
+- *Optionally: Save into local cache*
-- Export texts to a required format (json, ini, cfg, csv)
+- Export texts to result locale files of required format (json, ini, cfg, csv)

 But you may have a really different process, and Translinguer will still suit your needs!